Coming to the end of your studies

 - When you arrive home give yourself a few days to rest.
 If you feel you are tired, depressed or feel generally unwell, it may be due to the stress of change.

-UKCISA: the UK Council for International Student Affairs have produced a guidance note called International students: preparing to return home.
-This discusses practical arrangements you may need to make before you leave the UK and a discussion of reverse culture shock, which many students experience when returning home.
+UKCISA: the UK Council for International Student Affairs also have information on their web site on preparing to return home.
+This covers the practical arrangements you may need to make before you leave the UK and a discussion of reverse culture shock, which many students experience when returning home.

-If you would like to speak to someone or obtain further information about returning home then please contact us.
+If you would like to speak to someone about this subject or obtain further information about returning home then please contact us.